samuel-jimenez/GramEditor/docs/src/languages/python.md

 You should see an output like `Python 3.x.x`.

-## Open Your First Python Project in Zed
+## Open Your First Python Project in Tehanu

-Once Zed and Python are installed, open a folder containing Python code to start working.
+Once Tehanu and Python are installed, open a folder containing Python code to start working.

-### Step 1: Launch Zed with a Python Project
+### Step 1: Launch Tehanu with a Python Project

-Open Zed.
+Open Tehanu.
 From the menu bar, choose File > Open Folder, or launch from the terminal:

 ```bash
 zed path/to/your/project
 ```

-Zed will recognize `.py` files automatically using its native tree-sitter-python parser, with no plugins or manual setup required.
+Tehanu will recognize `.py` files automatically using its native tree-sitter-python parser, with no plugins or manual setup required.

 ### Step 2: Use the Integrated Terminal (Optional)

-Zed includes an integrated terminal, accessible from the bottom panel.
-If Zed detects that your project is using a [virtual environment](#virtual-environments), it will be activated automatically in newly-created terminals.
+Tehanu includes an integrated terminal, accessible from the bottom panel.
+If Tehanu detects that your project is using a [virtual environment](#virtual-environments), it will be activated automatically in newly-created terminals.
 You can configure this behavior with the [`detect_venv`](../configuring-zed.md#terminal-detect_venv) setting.

-## Configure Python Language Servers in Zed
+## Configure Python Language Servers in Tehanu

-Zed provides several Python language servers out of the box.
+Tehanu provides several Python language servers out of the box.
 By default, [basedpyright](https://github.com/DetachHead/basedpyright) is the primary language server, and [Ruff](https://github.com/astral-sh/ruff) is used for formatting and linting.

 Other built-in language servers are: